Brezgalov/brpr_relation_field/README.md

-# ACF FIELD_LABEL Field
+# ACF Brezgalov Projects Relation Field

-Welcome to the Advanced Custom Fields FIELD_LABEL repository on Github.
+Welcome to the Advanced Custom Fields Brezgalov Projects Relation Field repository on Github.

-EXTENDED_DESCRIPTION
+This field is a one to many relation displayer, with abillity to reorder records.